Do you prefer to sleep more on the surface of your mattress and feel as if you’re floating just above it?

 You can use Plank on a variety of flat surfaces, including slats or platforms, and even an adjustable base if you’d prefer.
 The brand manufactures its own line of foundations and adjustable bases to simplify your shopping experience.

 Handcrafted in the USA

-This certification signifies that the foams used in this product contain consumer tested safe levels of potentially dangerous VOCs, chemicals, and heavy metals.
+This product is CertiPUR-US certified, which signifies that the foams used in this product contain consumer tested safe levels of potentially dangerous VOCs, chemicals, and heavy metals.

 Coupons, Trials, Warranties, and Shipping

 - Shipping - Shipping is free within the United States.
 Alaska, Hawaii, and Canada can also receive shipments for an additional fee.